Summer Reading Lists

 Garden City, N.Y.
 11530

-The children love challenges and finding solutions.
+Children of all ages love challenges and finding solutions.
 Find ways to incorporate math in the real world.

 - Have them help you in the kitchen by doubling or making half of a recipe.